By TOM KRISHER and JOEY CAPPELLETTI

 Conrad Layson, senior analyst with AutoForecast Solutions, says the new battery factory could supply multiple Ford models.
 “As Ford increases the number of all-electric nameplates, the output from this factory could be used to make lower-cost versions of those future all-electric Ford vehicles,” he said.

-Associated Press Writer Corey Williams contributed to this report.
+Associated Press writers Mike Householder and Corey Williams contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.